-• The primary challenge associated with this goal is to reduce injuries and fatalities by identifying and abating hazards related to trenching and excavation working conditions, given that trenching and excavation may only be one phase of a construction project.
-Although the risk of a trenching or excavation accident is high in new construction, the risk is not only limited to new construction, but also may include repair and system upgrades.
+• The primary challenge associated with this goal is to reduce injuries and fatalities by identifying and abating hazards related to trenching and excavation working conditions.
+Targeting enforcement and compliance assistance resources directly to trenching and excavation activities is difficult due to the short durations and changing locations of such work.
+In addition, such work occurs not only on new construction projects, but also occurs during diverse types of repair and upgrade projects.